sherocktong/carbonized/README.md

 <strong>Green</strong>, the colour that says “go ahead, proceed with the task at hand”, is used for positive <strong>action elements</strong>, such as statements (if/then, while/do, case…), mode indicators (insert, visual…), and diff additions.</p>

 <p><img src="http://www.colorhexa.com/3e9486.png" height="24" width="42" />
 <strong>Teal</strong> is named after the “common teal”, a kind of duck, thus connecting this colour with the concept of “species”, which is a means of classifying life into very specific types.
-Teal is therefore used for specifying <strong>object types</strong>, such as data type (boolean, integer, string…) or storage class (static, volatile…).</p>
+Teal is therefore used for specifying <strong>object types</strong>, such as data type (boolean, integer, string…) or storage class (static, volatile…), as well as mislocalized words (that is, words that are not misspelled but of the wrong type, namely a foreign type).</p>

 <p><img src="http://www.colorhexa.com/6393ab.png" height="24" width="42" />
 <strong>Blue</strong>, a colour of calm stability, is used for <strong>constants</strong>, which come in the form of boolean values, integers, floating-point numbers, characters, and strings.</p>

 <p><img src="http://www.colorhexa.com/8572ab.png" height="24" width="42" />
-<strong>Purple</strong>, often associated with rare purple dyes historically produced for special works of art, is used for <strong>special text</strong>, including special characters (standalone or within syntax units), vim tags, and debugging statements.</p>
+<strong>Purple</strong>, often associated with rare purple dyes historically produced for special works of art, is used for <strong>special text</strong>, including special characters (standalone or within syntax units), vim tags, and debugging statements.
+Rarely-used words are also marked, allowing the writer to consider whether such a specially uncommon word is appropriate.</p>

 <p><img src="http://www.colorhexa.com/ab7298.png" height="24" width="42" />
 <strong>Pink</strong>, the colour of spring blossoms, is used for <strong>object names</strong>, including the names of variables and functions.
 To code is to bring countless objects blossoming into existence as one types their names.</p>